srirams1003/harmless_pennywise/README.md

 ```sh
 ./clean_startup.sh
 ```

+- Note: Based on how good your PC is, you may need to increase the sleep time in the startup scripts to give the mysql container enough time to start before executing the subsequent commands.

 If you already have the container created before and just need to start it back up, do:
 ```sh